maksimarefev/erc20/README.md

 ## Current test and coverage results for *i7-8550U 1.80GHz/16Gb RAM/WIN10 x64*
 ```
 MySimpleToken
-√ Should not allow a non-minter to mint tokens (71ms)
+√ Should not allow a non-minter to mint tokens (63ms)
-√ Should allow the owner to mint tokens (64ms)
+√ Should allow the minter to mint tokens (67ms)
-√ Should allow to burn owned tokens (44ms)
+√ Should allow to burn owned tokens
-√ Should allow to transfer approved tokens (94ms)
+√ Should allow to transfer approved tokens (99ms)
 √ Should allow to transfer owned tokens (66ms)
 √ Should not allow to transfer insufficient amount of tokens
 √ Should not allow to transferFrom insufficient amount of tokens